 The EcoRise Teacher Ambassador Program seeks to recognize leaders in sustainability education and strengthen our relationship with these inspiring educators.
 EcoRise Teacher Ambassadors are experienced EcoRise teachers that have demonstrated a strong interest in and commitment to the EcoRise mission and core values.
 Teacher Ambassadors regularly and effectively implement EcoRise curriculum, eco-audits, green-school projects, and micro-grants, in addition to leveraging EcoRise support services and connecting with community partners and the larger EcoRise teacher community.

-In the Summer of 2018, EcoRise is hosting it’s inaugural Summer Ambassador Institute.
+In the Summer of 2018, the 2018–19 Teacher Ambassadors attended EcoRise’s inaugural Summer Institute.
 Click here to learn more about the three-day conference.

 Meet the 2018-19 Teacher Ambassadors!

 Currently Teaching: Biology, environmental science, and STEM at City-As-School High School, District 2, New York City Public Schools.
 Ms. Anglin also serves at the Science Team Facilitator, Science Portfolio Coordinator, and Model Teacher.

 Advice to EcoRise Teachers: “One of the most pivotal gifts you can impart to your students is to empower them to be agents of change in science and STEM.
 As such, guiding your students through the design thinking framework and bringing awareness to issues with sustainability and where their voices and choices can be exercised is a powerful educational legacy.”